mdonabella/cv/index.md

 ## About me

 **Micaela** is a fifth-year PhD candidate at the University of Miami.
 Her current research explores the relationship between disability and technology as represented in twenty-first century speculative fiction.
 Prior to beginning her PhD, she spent three years working as a K-12 educator and received an M.A. in English from the University at Buffalo.
-Micaela served as the UGrow Writing Studies Fellow during academic year 2023-2024 and as a Digital Humanities Graduate Fellow on “Mapping Imaginary Miami" during summer 2023.
-She has recently published work in [*Pulse: The Journal of Science and Culture*](https://www.pulse-journal.org/).
+Micaela is an AY 2025-2026 Dissertation Fellow with the Graduate School (UM).
+She previously served as a Department of Writing Studies UGrow Fellow (AY 2023-2024) and Digital Humanities Graduate Fellow (Summer 2023).
+Her work appears in [*Pulse: The Journal of Science and Culture*](https://www.pulse-journal.org/).

 ## Contact information
 mxd4207@miami.edu